ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Retrieve the Group Policies # {#sec-policies}

-A group member may request the current policies used in the OSCORE group.
+A group member can request the current policies used in the OSCORE group.
 To this end, the group member sends a Policies Request, as per {{Section 4.6.1.1 of RFC9594}}.
 That is, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/policies at the Group Manager, where GROUPNAME is the name of the OSCORE group.

 Upon receiving the Policies Request, the Group Manager processes it as per {{Section 4.6.1 of RFC9594}}.
 The success Policies Response is formatted as defined in {{Section 4.6.1 of RFC9594}}.

 ## Retrieve the Keying Material Version # {#sec-version}

-A group member may request the current version of the keying material used in the OSCORE group.
+A group member can request the current version of the keying material used in the OSCORE group.
 To this end, the group member sends a Version Request, as per {{Section 4.7.1.1 of RFC9594}}.
 That is, it sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/num at the Group Manager, where GROUPNAME is the name of the OSCORE group.

 Upon receiving the Version Request, the Group Manager processes it as per {{Section 4.7.1 of RFC9594}}.
 The success Version Response is formatted as defined in {{Section 4.7.1 of RFC9594}}.

 ## Retrieve the Group Status # {#sec-status}

-A group member may request the current status of the OSCORE group, i.e., active or inactive.
+A group member can request the current status of the OSCORE group, i.e., active or inactive.
 To this end, the group member sends a Group Status Request to the Group Manager.

 That is, the group member sends a CoAP GET request to the endpoint /ace-group/GROUPNAME/active at the Group Manager defined in {{ssec-resource-active}} of this document, where GROUPNAME is the name of the OSCORE group.